Research project Seagrass biodiversity, social-ecological systems and poverty alleviation:

 Maricela De la Torre Castro

-Professor in Natural Resource Management
+Professor of Natural Resource Management

 Lina Mtwana Nordlund